 Where Did the Myth Come From?

 However, in a modern veterinary context, we know that excessive licking usually does more harm than good.
 It keeps the wound moist-a breeding ground for bacteria-and introduces oral flora to broken skin.
+This is a common challenge in skin care and management.

 In my clinic, I often treat "hot spots" or acral lick dermatitis caused precisely by this behaviour.
 What starts as a small scrape can become a significant infection because the dog will not stop licking it.
 This is why we use buster collars; we want to stop the introduction of oral bacteria to a healing site.
+This is a core part of managing dog stress and licking signals.

 Key Takeaway: The myth likely arose because dogs lick wounds to clean them, but modern science shows this often introduces infection rather than preventing it.